 Share these tips with your students' families. - Suggest that students and parents work together to set limits on purchases of fad products.
 They might consider, for instance, waiting an agreed-upon amount of time before purchasing a fad product.
 This gives students a chance to see if either the price or their desire for the product decreases.
 Send home the worksheet on page 4 of the Teacher's Guide. - Have students share the article "Get Smart About Gift Cards!" on page 4 with a parent to talk about which strategies would work best for their family.
-Is there a strategy they could try right away? - Tell students to share the Ask Jean feature on page 4 with a parent.
+Is there a strategy they could try out right away? - Tell students to share the Ask Jean feature on page 4 with a parent.
 Then examine an amortization schedule online to see how the equity on a 30-year mortgage builds over time.
 Go to bankrate.com/calculators/ mortgages/amortization-calculator.aspx.
-ADDITIONAL RESOURCES councilforeconed.org/standards Visit for free teaching resources and to download the K-12 national standards for financial literacy. ducksters.com/money/supply_and_demand .php Visit the Ducksters education site for a more in-depth explanation, complete with charts, of how the principle of supply and demand works.
+ADDITIONAL RESOURCES councilforeconed.org/standards Visit for free teaching resources and to download the K-12 national standards for financial literacy. ducksters.com/money/supply_and demand.php Visit the Ducksters education site for a more in-depth explanation, complete with charts, of how the principle of supply and demand works.
 ANSWER KEY FOR WORKSHEETS Rise and Fall of a Hot Toy 1.
 The company would stop making certain Beanies, creating a shortage.
 Collectors still wanted to buy them, creating high demand. / Answers may include the following: online buzz created by the video, word-of-mouth from friends or people who had taken classes at stores, and the right combination of supply and demand.
-2. Prices increased. / Customers compete for a small supply of toys and will pay more to get what they want.
-3. high supply / Copycat looms sprang up.
+2. Prices rose.
+Customers competed for a short supply of toys and will pay more to get what they want.
+3. high supply / Copycat looms entered the market.
 4.-5.
+Answers will vary. --5.
 Answers will vary.

 What Do You Want?
 1.-6.
 Answers will vary.

-Your name

-Date